Scarlet (color): 16th to 19th century

 Dyed feather headdress from the Aztec people of Mexico and Central America.
-For red they used cochineal, a brilliant scarlet dye made from insects.
+For red, they used cochineal, a brilliant scarlet dye made from insects.

 A native of Central America collecting cochineal insects from a cactus to make red dye (1777).

 Rembrandt used carmine lake, made of cochineal, to paint the skirt of the bride in the painting known as "The Jewish bride" (1665–1669).

-Scarlet was the traditional color of the British nobility in the 17th and 18th century.
+Scarlet was the traditional color of the British nobility in the 17th and 18th centuries.
 The members of the House of Lords wore red ceremonial gowns for the opening of Parliament, and today sit on red benches.

 The red military uniform was adopted by the English New Model Army in 1645, and was still worn as a dress uniform until the outbreak of the First World War in August 1914.
 Ordinary soldiers wore red coats dyed with madder, while officers wore scarlet coats dyed with the more expensive cochineal.
 This led to British soldiers being known as red coats.
-After 1873 all ranks of the regiments wearing red tunics changed to the more vivid shade of scarlet.
+After 1873, all ranks of the regiments wearing red tunics changed to the more vivid shade of scarlet.

 The scarlet heels of the shoes of King Louis XIV of France were symbols of his royal status.

 Scarlet is the traditional color of the British nobility.
 Queen Anne addresses the House of Lords (1708–1714), whose members wear their red ceremonial robes.